Esquiva Falcão: Professional career

 After some time boxing, Esquiva Falcão amassed an undefeated record of 27 wins with 19 KOs, and then faced Russian Artur Akavov, in a fight where he defeated the Russian in the fourth round via RTD, because his opponent likely had a broken nose due to punches landed by Esquiva.

-Falcão is slated to fight Vincenzo Gualtieri for the vacant IBF middleweight world title.
+Falcão fought Vincenzo Gualtieri for the then-vacant IBF middleweight world title on July 1, 2023.
 Originally Falcão was supposed to fight Michael Zerafa for the title vacated by Gennady Golovkin, but Zerafa opted to pursue a World Boxing Association title fight against Erislandy Lara that opened the opportunity for Gualtieri.
+He ultimately lost a 12-round decision to Gualtieri, the first loss of his career.